Professional Certificate in Low Vision

 This online course, accredited by The College of Optometrists, aims to provide optometrists with enhanced knowledge in the holistic management of patients with visual impairment both in hospital and community settings.

-Content is delivered by experienced optometrists and ophthalmologists and will give the learner confidence and practical skills in managing non-complex low vision cases.
+Content is delivered by experienced optometrists and will give the learner confidence and practical skills in managing non-complex low vision cases.

 This short course will provide optometrists with the up to date knowledge in holistic low vision care to provide a high standard of low vision care, in either hospital or community optometry, for non-complex cases.
 It also enhances optometrists’ clinical expertise and decision-making skills in the management of the patient with low vision.